C++ Kourier vs Rust Hyper vs Go http: Memory Consumption Benchmark

 4.7x less memory than Rust/Hyper, 7.7x less memory than Go/http, and a fully-compliant parser

-As the results below indicate, Kourier is also unbeatable regarding memory consumption.
+As the results below indicate, Kourier consumes much less memory than Rust’s Hyper and Go’s http.

 # Kourier.
 The server listens on port 3275